International Trade: Expand Your Business Globally in 2022

 As an example, if there were to be any political changes in Asia, the cost of labour might go up.
 This would then have a knock-on effect on the manufacturing costs of a European clothing company based in Vietnam.

-As a consequence, the clothing items could become more expensive for European customers, who might not be willing to pay the price.
+As a consequence, the clothing items could become more expensive for European customers.
+And they might not be willing to pay a higher price.

-Global trade enables nations to use their own resources such as technology, land or labour more efficiently, through a careful balance of imports and exports.
+Global trade enables nations to use their own resources more efficiently, through a careful balance of imports and exports.
 Of course, different nations have different natural resources and assets.

 In 2018, the top importing countries were the US, China, Germany, Hong Kong, and the UK.
 The top exporting countries were China, the US, Germany, Japan and Korea.